Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Learn more

-If you wanted to transfer your business assets over to your limited company, this could be beneficial as you’ll be able to claim Capital Allowances – which is a form of tax relief for businesses.
-It often means you can deduct all or part of your asset from your profits before you pay tax.
+Transferring assets over to your limited company can be particularly beneficial if you expect them to stay in the business for more than a few years, because you’ll be able to claim Capital Allowances against them.
+This type of tax relief means you can deduct all or part of your asset’s value from your profits before you pay tax.

 Identifying the assets you need to transfer